 Why Does My Cat Yawn So Much?
 Is There Something Wrong?

-Too much yawning can also be a sign of a health problem, but it’s quite a rare occurrence.
+Too much yawning can also be a sign of a health problem, but it’s a very rare occurrence.
 In this post, I will discuss these potential reasons and if you have to worry about your kitty.

 If you’re curious while little feline is yawning too often, the following might be the reasons why: